-- > Uniform annual general charge of \$5 per property; - > Alpine Aqualand of \$3 per annum; this impacts residential properties in the Wakatipu/Arrowtown wards; - > Change in rates differential factors following the 2017 Rating Revaluation (this was a matter consulted on); and - > Change in rating policy for Arthurs Point water to the urban 2 tier model (this was a matter consulted on).
+- > Uniform annual general charge of \$3 per property. - Alpine Aqualand of \$6 per annum; this impacts residential in the Wakatipu/ Arrowtown wards.

 Key changes to the rating policy are summarised below.
-For full details please refer to the 'Rates Impact in Detail' section in Volume 2 of this Ten Year Plan.
+For full details please refer to the 'Rates Impact in Detail' section in Volume 2 of this Draft Ten Year Plan.

 - 1. Reflecting the impact of the 2017 Rating Revaluation. - Funding of capital costs for new water or wastewater schemes for small communities. - 3.
-Targeted rates for water supply, extending the current urban approach to Arthurs Point and other smaller schemes. - 4.
-A new targeted rate for the cost recovery of Queenstown Town Centre Masterplan (QTCMP) note this will not come into effect until 2022.
+Targeted rates for water supply, extending the current urban approach to Arthurs Point and other smaller schemes. - Proposal for new targeted rate for the cost recovery of Queenstown Town Centre Masterplan (QTCMP) - note this will not come into effect until 2022.